bbsmithy/tinder-automation/README.md

 # Tinder Automation

-A tool for automating liking/messaging on Tinder....the rest is up to you.
+A tool for automating liking/messaging on Tinder

 ## Command line arguments: